VojislavMiloradovic/my-credentials/README.md

 # Professional Credentials & Achievements

+Hello, I'm Vojislav Miloradović.
 This is an automated, AI-readable repository aggregating my verified professional credentials, certifications, and learning achievements.
+Links to human-readable profiles of me from which those are aggregated are at the end of this file.

 ## Microsoft Learn Credentials